Aliases for BRPF1 Gene

 GeneCards Summary for BRPF1 Gene

 BRPF1 (Bromodomain And PHD Finger Containing 1) is a Protein Coding gene.
 Diseases associated with BRPF1 include Intellectual Developmental Disorder With Dysmorphic Facies And Ptosis and Cerebellar Atrophy, Developmental Delay, And Seizures.
-Among its related pathways are Gene Expression and Chromatin organization.
-An important paralog of this gene is BRD1.
+Among its related pathways are Regulation of TP53 Activity and Regulation of TP53 Activity through Acetylation.
+An important paralog of this gene is BRPF3.

 UniProtKB/Swiss-Prot for BRPF1 Gene